MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 - Use the [M365 Copilot Impact Survey in Viva Glint](https://go.microsoft.com/fwlink/?linkid=2261039) to collect feedback from your M365 Copilot users and connect their sentiments with Copilot usage metrics on the Viva Insights Copilot dashboard.
 - Send your employee engagement survey scores to the Viva Insights Power BI template to find behavioral drivers of employee sentiments.

-## Which data can be sent to Viva Insights?
+## What data can be sent to Viva Insights?

  - Only data from recurring or ad-hoc surveys with confidentiality thresholds equal to or above the Viva Glint default of five respondents.
  - Only rating item scores.
 No comments data is sent.

+## Supported languages

+All languages supported for question labels and question text by Viva Glint are supported by Viva Insights Power BI.

 ## Prerequisites for the integration